Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 NAV = (Total Assets - Total Liabilities) / Total Outstanding Units

-SEBI (Securities and Exchange Board of India) mandates that all AMCs publish the NAV of every scheme by 11:00 PM on each business day.
-The NAV is freely available on AMC website and our website www.equityresearchindia.com
+SEBI mandates that all AMCs publish the NAV of every scheme on their website and on AMFI’s website (www.equityresearchindia.com) by 11 PM on every business day.
+The NAV you act on today reflects yesterday’s market closing prices.

-Let us build a hypothetical equity fund from scratch and calculate its NAV, then see how a market movement changes it the following day.
+Let’s build a hypothetical equity fund from scratch and calculate its NAV, then see how a market move changes it the next day.

 Day 1: Striking the opening NAV